More Hittites

 These seem like a must-have once they are out, and will presumably give me an excuse to buy loads more little soldiers as I haven’t got any early 18C figures yet.
 Tricornes ahoy!

-Bumped into loads of people I know and/or haven’t seen for some time: Warfare is a very relaxed occasion, so very good for that sort of thing.
+Bumped into loads of people I know and/or haven’t seen for some time: Colours is a very relaxed occasion, so very good for that sort of thing.

 Wandering around, there were some very nice games on show.
 Plenty of big battles involving loads of figures (which I did photograph) and a selection of mini-games and boardgames (which I did not!).